oclipa/GCloudSetupLoadBalancedWebServer/README.md

+# This is currently a WORK-IN-PROGRESS so tread carefully...

 ## Instructions for setting up a collection of load balanced web server instances, with a Cloud SQL backend
 *Steve Hall, https://github.com/oclipa*